NREL/EnergyPlus/doc/src/docs/InputOutputReference/01d-InputOutputReference.md

 Figure 145.
 Psychrometric Chart -- Constant Enthalpy

 If the direct evaporative process were 100% efficient, the leaving dry-bulb temperature would equal the entering wet-bulb temperature.
-The efficiency of the direct evaporative process is less than 100% and by defining saturation efficiency (<span>$\varepsilon $</span>se) for the direct stage or evaporative pad, the leaving dry-bulb temperature can be expressed by the following equation.
+The efficiency of the direct evaporative process is less than 100% and by defining saturation efficiency (<span>\(\varepsilon \)</span>se) for the direct stage or evaporative pad, the leaving dry-bulb temperature can be expressed by the following equation.

 <div>\[{T_{db\,supout}} = {T_{db\,sup\,in}} - {\varepsilon_{se}}\cdot \left( {{T_{db\,sup\,in}} - {T_{wb\,sup\,in}}} \right)\]</div>